-Rick Helton serves as the Floodplain Certified Manager for Lincoln County.
-His other duties include inspecting salvage yards.
-Most importantly, he is in charge of enforcing floodplain laws, rules and regulations.
+Mary Napier serves as the Floodplain Certified Manager for Lincoln County.
+She is in charge of enforcing floodplain laws, rules and regulations.
 Unless the Lincoln County government complies with F.E.M.A. rules and regulations, our citizens' abilities to obtain flood insurance and Federal disaster relief will be placed in jeopardy.

-Mr. Helton's office is located in the record room of the courthouse.
-You need to check with him before undertaking any building construction project on your home or business.
+You need to check with Mary before undertaking any building construction project on your home or business.

 You must obtain a building permit for any substantial construction in Lincoln County.
 If you set up a mobile home on a site for occupancy, you must obtain a building permit.
 You must obtain a building permit if you develop or improve land in any way; construct or place any man-made improvements on land; or place or construct any structures on land, including but not limited to, buildings or other structures, mining, dredging, filling, grading, paving, excavation, drilling or storage of equipment or materials.

 The Lincoln County Commission charges no fee for a building permit until the cost of improvement reaches $1,000, at which time a fee structure applies.

 You must obtain a building permit for remodeling, also.
 If the remodeling, renovation or repair causes a significant improvement in the value of the property and if the property is located in a floodplain, you need to be concerned.
 For example, in instances where a house was built prior to 1987 (when Lincoln County joined the National Flood Insurance Program), if the lowest floor of the house is below the 100-year floodplain and the cost of the project is 50% of the value of the house before work begins, then the house comes under the new floodplain regulations.
 This means that you must take actions to bring the lowest floor of the structure up to or above the 100-year floodplain elevation.